GreenInfo-Network/nyc-crash-mapper/README.md

 # NYC CRASH MAPPER
 ![](img/crash-mapper-lg.jpg)

 Web application that geographically maps, filters, and aggregates NYC automobile collision data.
-Built with ES6, React, Redux, Leaflet, Webpack2, and CARTO.
+Built with CARTO, ES6, React, Redux, Leaflet, and Webpack2.

 This work was funded by [CHEKPEDS](http://chekpeds.com), a 501(c)(3) non-profit organization that was founded in 2005 and advocates for pedestrian safety, primarily focusing on the west side of Manhattan.

 **NYC Crash Mapper** was designed and built by [Chris Henrick](http://clhenrick.io).

 ### Install
+Installation of this app requires knowledge of the command line interface and a shell application such as Terminal on Mac OS.

+App was developed using `NodeJS @ ^6.7`, `NPM @ ^3.10`, and `Yarn @ ^0.21.3`.

-Requires NodeJS @ ^6.7 and NPM @ ^3.10 to be accessible globally.
-It is recommended to use Node Version Manager ([`nvm`](https://github.com/creationix/nvm)) to ensure compatibility with Node and dependencies in `project.json`.
+It is recommended to use Node Version Manager ([`nvm`](https://github.com/creationix/nvm)) and [Yarn](https://yarnpkg.com) to ensure compatibility with NodeJS and dependencies in `project.json`.

 Assuming `nvm` is available globally, do: